eoricard/hetero-core/README.md

     │       ├── plot_modeHE.py               <- Script to graph the modal distribution, for HE modes
     |
     │   ├── (study==4) overlap             <- normalization
-    │       ├── normalization_modeLP.py      <- Script to calculate the normalization constant, for LP modes
-    │       ├── normalization_betaHE.py      <- Script to calculate the normalization constant, for HE modes
+    │       ├── overlap.py                 <- Script to calculate the overlap integarl,
     │
     │   ├── (study==5) propagation          <- propagation along z
     │       ├── propagation.py               <- Script to calculate the propagation in plane (z,y) for a sum of modes HE